Replacement has a ceiling. Amplification compounds. Same technology. Different philosophy. Different outcome.

 Every diagnostic surfaces what humans need to see, not what an algorithm decided they should see.
 Every agent multiplies what a human can process in a day, then returns the synthesised output to a human for the decision.
 Every consulting sprint transfers both the tools and the thinking, so the client's people walk away more capable than before we arrived.

 The principle is non-negotiable because it is structural.
 If we replaced judgment, we would be selling the same commodity as everyone else: a faster way to think less.
 We would be building on the same consensus, exposed to the same correction, converging on the same commodity floor.
-Our advantage would be temporary and our value would erode the moment a competitor matched the deployment.

 We are not an AI company that uses human thinking as marketing.
 We are a thinking company that uses AI as delivery infrastructure.
-The difference determines which side of the correction you land on.

 Run the AI Audit